SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

       <img src="./images/add_data_model_13.png" width="80%">

 16. Click on the header of the **Risks** entry and then choose the **Include Aspects** icon in the appeared menu.
-This allows to flexible extend definitions by new elements as well as overriding properties and annotations.
+This allows to flexibly extend definitions by new elements as well as overriding properties and annotations.

     <img src="./images/add_data_model_10.png" width="50%">